pallabm22/Spam_Email_Detection_Using_Bag_Of_Words/README.md

 ### Features

 - **Vectorization**: Using `CountVectorizer` to convert text data into a matrix of token counts.
-- **Model Training**: A classification model is trained on the vectorized data to predict whether an email is spam.
+- **Model Training**: A classification model is trained on the vectorized data to predict whether an email is spam using `MultinomialNB`.
 - **Evaluation**: Model performance is evaluated using accuracy, precision, recall, and F1-score.

 ## Installation